 - routine and ad-hoc contact with residents living in or owning homes (such as repair requests)

 - recording calls to and from the service

 - when a tenancy is terminated or ended

-- when delivering routine services (for example, complaints or repairs)
+- when delivering routine services (such as complaints or repairs)